 Making Sure Your Smart Appliance Stays Repairable in Connecticut

 Smart appliances are only as good as the service network behind them.
-At MY APPLIANCE Repair, our technicians have completed manufacturer certification programs for major smart appliance brands and have invested in the diagnostic equipment required to service connected appliances properly.
-Whether it's a software glitch, a failed Wi-Fi module, or a control board issue, we can diagnose and repair it without shipping your appliance back to the manufacturer or voiding your warranty.
+At MY APPLIANCE Repair, our technicians have completed manufacturer certification programs for major smart appliance brands and carry the diagnostic equipment required to service connected appliances properly — no shipping your unit to a depot, no voided warranties.